SkeletonOne/SPLAE/README.md

 # SPLAE
- Segement Prostate Like An Expert
+ Segement Prostate Like An Expert by Jeffrey Liu.
+ Playing with the promise12 dataset.

 Dice Score 0.7825447279440513